awslabs/voice-powered-analytics/README.md

 **Note:** If you would like example query strings, please review this steps Full solution.

 1. We need to produce an integer for our Alexa skill.
 To do that we need to create a query that will return our desired count.
 2. Athena is widely compatable with Presto.
-You can learn more about it from our [AWS Athena Getting Started](http://docs.aws.amazon.com/athena/latest/ug/getting-started.html) and the [Preto Docs](https://prestodb.io/docs/current/) web sites
+You can learn more about it from our [AWS Athena Getting Started](http://docs.aws.amazon.com/athena/latest/ug/getting-started.html) and the [Presto Docs](https://prestodb.io/docs/current/) web sites
 3. You can query whatever you like as this value will be used later from our Alexa skill